PyChina/weekly/content/Issue/issue-24.md

 - [Access.log statistics in Excel with Python](http://mit.edu/~victorj/www/blog/2012/07/25/File-access-statistics-in-Excel-IronSpread/) (mit.edu)

-Pretty clever article about how to extract statistics and other useful data from your system’s *.log files.
+Pretty clever article about how to extract statistics and other useful data from your system's *.log files.
 Victor goes on to illustrate how he would parse his access.log and produce charts based off that data in Excel.

 - [Python Launcher brings shebang line processing to Windows](http://pymolurus.blogspot.ca/2012/07/python-launcher-brings-shebang-line.html) (blogspot.ca)